danielgormly/rd/crdt/logical-clocks.md

 ## Hybrid logical clocks
 We could use wall clock (approx, client local time) + tick (local client tie breaker) + pid (inter-client tie breaker) as the basis of our LWW-Register implementation.
 This is a good enough, simple solution for high-trust environments.

+## Vector clocks
+Vector clocks { bob: 3, bill: 7 } in a CRDT provide a more complete causal chain that shows each process's last known version number at every point in time (noting that "time" is logical and relative for each process).
+This allows precision in detecting concurrency and an opportunity to allow users to decide how to merge events.
+It also affords the opportunity to preserve a complete history of all events taken place.

+Obviously, this suffers from a growth problem so should be used wisely.